Madeline Flamer

 Previously, she taught Introduction to Black Creative Arts courses for the Department and the College of Ethnic Studies that are required for Africana Studies majors (GE LD-C1).
 One of Professor Flamer's thesis research projects examined Black teachers teaching Black adult learners using creative arts and music.
 She is acclaimed in the Bay area for her longitudinal practice concerning gospel music and performance, in addition to creative writing and film criticism.
 She received her M.Ed. from SF State and is also an alumna of SF State who double majored in English Creative Writing and Africana Studies.
 While she has taught other courses in Africana Studies, her signature courses entail Gospel Workshop (AFRS 230) and Introduction to Black Creative Arts (AFRS 204).
 These courses directly support the CSU-wide mandates concerning Student Success and Graduation Initiatives (SSGI) and degree completion endeavors such as First-Year Experience (FYE) and related student-centered persistence models implemented by the Department of Africana Studies and the SF State University.

-She serves as Advisor to Jabulani (Black Graduation) Alpha Phi Alpha Fraternity, Eta Sigma Chapter of Alpha Kappa Alpha Sorority, Incorporated. and Zeta Phi Beta Sorority.
+She serves as Advisor to Jabulani (Black Graduation) The Soul of SF State, Eta Sigma Chapter of Alpha Kappa Alpha Sorority, Incorporated. and Zeta Phi Beta Sorority.